 Last updated: May 2019

 Disturbed or violent behaviour by an

-individual in an adult in-patient psychiatric setting poses a
+individual in an in-patient psychiatric setting poses a

 serious risk to that individual, other patients and staff.

-necessary to ensure the safety of other patients and staff and to
+is necessary to ensure the safety of other patients and staff and

 The interventions used should be the minimum

 required to calm the patient.